dapr/dapr/charts/actions-operator/README.md

 # Introduction
-This chart bootstraps all of Actions Operator components on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps all of Dapr Operator components on a Kubernetes cluster using the Helm package manager.

 ## Chart Details
-This chart installs multiple Actions components via "child-charts":
+This chart installs multiple Dapr components via "child-charts":

-* Actions Component and Configuration Kubernetes CRDs
+* Dapr Component and Configuration Kubernetes CRDs
-* Actions RBAC components
+* Dapr RBAC components
     * Cluster Role Binding
     * Service Account
-* Actions Operator
+* Dapr Operator
-* Actions Placement
+* Dapr Placement

 ## Prerequisites
 * Kubernetes 1.9 or newer cluster with RBAC (Role-Based Access Control) enabled is required